Gemini Workspace pricing 2026: Business plans compared

 • In Slides, you can generate completely unique images just by describing what you want.
 No more hunting for stock photos or bugging a designer for a simple graphic.

-In your meetings: Gemini in Meet
+In your meetings through Google Meet

 If your team lives in virtual meetings, the Gemini features in Meet could be a big help.
 It can take notes for you during a call, pull out the main action items, and send out a summary afterward.
 This lets everyone actually focus on the conversation instead of worrying about who's writing everything down.